How to Write a Winning Graduate School Personal Statement

 What Should Your Personal Statement Include?

-Now that you understand what a personal statement is and its purpose, the next thing you need to determine is what to include.
+Now that you understand the content and purpose of a personal statement, the next thing you need to determine is what to include.
 While this can be highly subjective and personal, there are some concrete aspects you should cover to write the best statement possible.
 These include having a clear focus, developing a narrative, stating your goals, and showcasing your personality.
 You also want to consider your tone, who your audience is, and if your personal statement is as polished as it could be.
-Let’s dive into each of these in more detail:
+Let’s dive into each of these in more detail.

 Clear focus